Calvin-LL/Reorderable/README.md

 ##### Passing `Modifier.draggableHandle` to a Child Composable

-Since `Modifier.draggableHandle` and `Modifier.longPressDraggableHandle` can only be used in `ReorderableScope`, you may need to pass `ReorderableScope` to a child composable.
+Since `Modifier.draggableHandle` and `Modifier.longPressDraggableHandle` can only be used in `ReorderableListItemScope`, you may need to pass `ReorderableListItemScope` to a child composable.
 For example:

 ```kotlin
 @Composable